UPDATE: The parish profile has been developed and can be seen here!

 Our Parish Profile

-A Parish Profile Committee has been established under the leadership of co-chairs Wren Gray Reneberg and Valerie Nau.
-The committee’s charter from Vestry is to review and update the previous parish profile so that it best reflects who we are as a parish today.
+A Parish Profile Committee was established under the leadership of co-chairs Wren Gray Reneberg and Valerie Nau.
+The committee’s charter from Vestry was to review and update the previous parish profile so that it best reflects who we are as a parish today.

 The committee members, addition to the co-chairs,include: Steve Corriveau, LeMel Firestone-Palerm, Judy Foot, Margot Jacobsen, Noriko Kunimi, Karen LeBlanc, and Mason Razavi.

-One-on-one conversations, group discussions, and online input are being offered to ensure everyone has an opportunity to participate.
-Click here to see the list of questions that the committee is using as they gather input.
-Click here to participate via on-line survey.
+The committee organized a series of parish discussions and opportunities for input, including One-on-one conversations, group discussions, and online input.
+The goal was to give everyone in the parish an opportunity to participate.
+Click here to see the list of questions that the committee used.

-The group will take a broad look at the data, searching for overt and covert themes and areas of discrepancy to create the most balanced and true summary possible.
+The group will took broad look at the data, searching for overt and covert themes and areas of discrepancy, and strived to create a balanced and true summary.
+Vestry reviewed the document at our June 18 meeting and offered sincere gratitude to the committee for an exceptionally well done reflection of who we are.

 You can read here the 2012 parish profile that was used to call Wilma.